 In the summer of 1998, I attended a law school preparatory seminar at American University in Washington, D.C.
 In the fall of 1998, I enrolled in law school at the University of Dayton.
 My coursework at U.D.
 School of Law consisted of: Criminal Law; Criminal Procedure; Search and Seizure Law; Employment Law; Legal Rights of the Individual Employee; Discrimination in the Workplace; Civil Trial Practice; and Family Law.

 During law school I received two C.A.L.I.
 Excellence for the Future Awards® in the fields of Civil Trial Practice and Law and Aging.
 While enrolled at U.D., I was also employed by a local Dayton law office specializing in employment law.
 I graduated from U.D.
 School of Law in May 2001.
 I passed the July 2001 Ohio Bar Exam and received my license to practice law in November 2001.

 Born and raised in a small, rural community, I have a strong appreciation for honesty, respect, loyalty, hard work and a love for the "underdog".
 Representing hard-working, wrongfully terminated employees and persons charged with crimes comes naturally and highly motivates me.

-I first obtained experience with employment law at a local law firm while enrolled in law school.
-It was during this time I realized my true passion for employment law.
-I also found my desire to practice criminal law.
+I first obtained experience with a local law firm while enrolled in law school.
+It was during this time I realized passion for criminal defense and employment law.
 I began my own practice in 2001.
 I started my own practice primarily to ensure my clients would get the one-on-one service and accountability that many law firms often cannot provide.